BeauJoh/thesis/source/11-chapter-3-ode.md

 ## Discussion

-In this chapter, we present EOD which places a strong focus on the robustness of benchmarks, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
+In this chapter, we presented EOD which places a strong focus on the robustness of benchmarks, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
 Other improvements focus on adding additional benchmarks to better represent each Dwarf along with supporting a range of 4 problem sizes for each application to allow for a deeper analysis of the memory subsystem on each of these devices.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures.
 We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate fft benchmark.